Step 3: Configure the action settings inside Funnelytics to track ClickFunnels purchases and form submissions.

 The above method allows you to track 1 product purchase per action.
 Use this method instead to have 1 action represent a combination of products.
 For example, you may want 1 action the represents if the visitor purchased the main product AND purchased the bump instead of tracking those as two separate products.

-All you need to do is change the property to have a key of the product ID and a value of either true or false depending on if you want to represent that the product was purchased or not.
+All you need to do is change the property to have a key of the product ID and a value of either t (for true) or f (for false) depending on if you want to represent that the product was purchased or not.

-In the example below, this one action now represents if the visitor purchased the product with ID 123 AND the product with ID 456.
+In the example below, this one action now represents if the visitor purchased the product with ID 432 WITHOUT the product with ID 420.

 Form Submit Events: